The RequirementsTo be a good fit for this opportunity you will need:

 Note: this description is intended to give you a general overview of the position and is not an exhaustive listing of duties and responsibilities.

 Why Clean EnergyGuidance and support -- your direct supervisor is a great mentor and trainer and tends to meter his management style to meet the individual needs and provide the optimum benefit to his sales team.
 Upon joining us, in addition to working directly with your supervisor, you’ll participate in a two week training and orientation program providing company insight, territory information, a wide lens view of the natural gas infrastructure we’re building, and the trucks and progressive solutions you’ll be selling.
 It’s a mini transportation boot camp.
-If you arrive with drive, past successes and trained sales skills, we'll complete the picture by giving you all the additional tools you will need to succeed.
+If you arrive with drive, past successes and trained sales skills, we'll complete the picture by giving you all you all the additional tools you will need to succeed.

 Career growth -- ours is a hot industry and we've established ourselves as a clear leader.
 We're creating growth both organically and through acquisitions as we're building America's Natural Gas Highway.
 Find success in this role and you could move to a Senior BDM role, focusing on companies with over $1 billion in revenue, or following the management path and help others find success.